asimihsan/metafilter_sna/doc/paper.md

 I also belive that the results confirm hypothesis H2, i.e. that users are more discriminative and clustered on high-effort participation methods.
 However, to what degree is difficult to say.
 Is an average clustering coefficient $0.468 > 0.315$ sufficient to say that comments graphs are "more clustered" than favorites graphs?
 If so then to what extent?
 This is very difficult to say.
 However I think that, in combination with the larger community sizes, the comments graph seems to be "more community like" than the favorites graph.

+The assortativity coefficient metrics also suggest that there may be hubs in both graphs, but without a usable visualization it's difficult to explore this conclusion.

 ## 4. Limitations and suggestions for future work

 There are a wide variety of limitations to the above that should be mentioned:

 -    The weighting of the edges is rather arbitrary.
 Why $ln(x+1)$?
-Simply because I did not want users who have co-favorited 2 posts to be twice as important as those who have co-favorited 1.
+Simply because I did not want users who have co-favorited 2 posts to be twice as important as those who have co-favorited 1 post.
 I think a logarithmic weighting is appropriate and that the constant factor is negligible, but this is an assumption.
 -    I did not collect that much data. ~1,300 posts is not enough.
 However, I've set up my scraping scripts to be very slow in order to be polite to the MetaFilter system administrators; more data could yield a more clear confirmation of e.g. hypothesis H2.
 -    An overlapping community detection algorithm seems quite ideal here, and should be applied in future studies.
+-    Given that community-finding algorithms suggest there are communities present it'd be worthwhile developing a simple recommendation service that would suggest posts for users to read based on which communities they're in, and whether other community members have commented or favorited posts.
+This would give some useful subjective feedback on the community structure.